-3. Potential of ABCRE Heterogeneity Using the distribution of health impact for each of the treatments (shown in Table 1) and different assumptions about the covariance between treatments, I estimate the potential impact of personalized medicine to match patients to their highest individual treatment effect across the different ABCRE treatments.
+3. Potential of ABCRE Heterogeneity Using the distribution of health impact for each of the treatments (shown in Table 1) and the covariance table found in Appendix 3, I estimate the potential impact of personalized medicine to match patients to their highest individual treatment effect across the different ABCRE treatments.